The 7 best SMTP email services in 2023 [+ comparison sheet]

 - What does it cost to send 1M emails? $720 (+the price of your regular Mailchimp subscription)

 Depending on what you’re looking for, this “everything store” approach could be an asset—or a liability.
 If you’re looking for something more focused on SMTP email services than Mailchimp with Mandrill, see how Postmark is the ideal Mandrill alternative.

-- International reach: With over 175,000 client companies, Sendinblue is an established player with offices in Europe, the United States, and India.
+- International reach: With over 175,000 client companies, Brevo is an established player with offices in Europe, the United States, and India.

-- Price: Sendinblue is a full-blown marketing platform, offering SMS, marketing, CRM tools, and plenty more.
-If that’s what you’re after, Sendinblue offers great value for its price.
+- Price: Brevo is a full-blown marketing platform, offering SMS, marketing, CRM tools, and plenty more.
+If that’s what you’re after, this service offers great value for its price.
 If you’re just looking for a great SMTP email service, you’ll be paying for functionality you don’t need—and that makes Sendinblue an expensive choice.

-- Less support for enterprise: While Sendinblue does offer enterprise service, the company makes clear its focus is on small and medium businesses.
+- Less support for enterprise: While Brevo/Sendinblue does offer enterprise service, the company makes clear its focus is on small and medium businesses.

 - What does it cost to send 10,000 emails? $25/month (Lite plan)

 - What does it cost to send 300,000 emails? $289/month (Premium plan)